emalinegayhart/emalinegayhart/README.md

 I'm currently exploring ways to blend gaming and machine learning to create uniquely personal gaming experiences.
 If you have experience or passion in this area, I would love to chat!

-In my pinned projects you'll find my early game jam submissions & a real time subscription chat service for streamers.
+In my pinned projects you'll find my early game jam submissions & a real time chat service for streamers using Websockets & Action Cable.
 I've also contributed to open source projects in the past and am always on the look out for a fun one to join in on - if you have any recommendations, let me know!

 I also host an intentionally inclusive & casual tech social called ["tech night!"](https://itstechnight.com) We have recently expanded to start hosting annual game jams, hackathons, and conference nights.